 Are there distinct drivers that create different movements in the 30% vs. 2% tail?

 Are the impacts of hedging different when calculating the reserve vs. risk-based capital?
 Why or why not?

+Does your company use the specific tax recognition or a macro-tax adjustment to determine post-tax capital amounts?

+If the fund mapping for the field test scenarios had to change from what was included in the ESG used for reporting, please describe the new fund mapping and why it was necessary.

 II.
 VM-20